terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/autoscale/README.md

 # Autoscale example

 An end-to-end example that uses the module's default variable values.
-This example uses the IBM Cloud terraform provider to:
+This example uses the IBM Cloud Terraform provider to create the following infrastructure:

-- Create a new resource group if one is not passed in.
+- A resource group if one is not passed in.
-- Create a new ICD Postgresql database instance with auto-scaling (automatically increase resources) enabled.
+- An ICD Postgresql database instance with autoscaling (automatically increase resources) enabled.

+:information_source: **Tip:** Make sure you understand the effects of autoscaling, especially for production environments.
+See https://ibm.biz/autoscaling-considerations in the IBM Cloud Docs.